mahesmeh001/Object-Oriented-Computer-Programming/README.md

 # CS-400-Computer-Programming
-This repository contains projects and assignments from CS 400.
+This repository contains projects and assignments/activities from CS 400.
+Projects are more large scale, and typically will use specific data types to keep track of all the information.
+These projects are partially student lead and partially directed by specifications, with increasing freedoms as project numbers increase.
+Activies are smaller scaled and more specific in terms of specifications.

 The projects in this course were done in small, 4 person teams.
 Each person would be designated a specific role, Frontend Development, Backend Development, Data Wrangler, or Integration Manager.